The Taming of the Shrew

 All books of love, see that at any hand–

 Books to this dolt are solely propaganda, advertising.
-(This is why the era of the rising mercantile class is called the Early Modern Period — because we’re still saddled with the same cultural values.)
+(This is why the era of the rising mercantile class is called the Early Modern Period — because we’re still saddled with the same vile consumerist cultural values where books = brainwashing, teaching = preaching.
+I’m professionally offended.)
 Later, Gremio brags about the schoolmaster he has found (the disguised Lucentio):

 And by good fortune I have lighted well